sdiehl/wiwinwlh/tutorial.md

 Haskell has a rich set of LLVM bindings that can generate LLVM and JIT dynamic code from inside of the Haskell runtime.
 This is especially useful for building custom programming languages and compilers which need native performance.
-The `llvm-hs` library is the de-factor standard for compiler construction in Haskell.
-The `llvm-hs` library is split across two modules:
+The llvm-hs library is the de-factor standard for compiler construction in Haskell.

+We can link effectively to the LLVM bindings which provide an efficient JIT which can generate fast code from runtime.
+These can serve as the backend to an interpreter, generating fast SIMD operations for lineaer algebra, or compiling dataflow representations of neural networks into code as fast as C from dynamic descriptions of logic in Haskell.

+The llvm-hs library is split across two modules:

-* llvm-hs-pure - Pure Haskell datatypes
+* ``llvm-hs-pure`` - Pure Haskell datatypes
-* llvm-hs - Bindings to C++ framework for optimisation and JIT
+* ``llvm-hs` `- Bindings to C++ framework for optimisation and JIT

-The `llvm-hs` bindings allow us to construct LLVM abstract syntax tree by manipulating a variety of Haskell datatypes.
-These datatypes all can be serialised to the C++ bindings to construct the
+The llvm-hs`bindings allow us to construct LLVM abstract syntax tree by manipulating a variety of Haskell datatypes.
+These datatypes all can be serialised to the C++ bindings to construct the LLVM module's syntax tree.

 ~~~~ {.haskell include="src/30-languages/llvm-hs.hs"}
 ~~~~